 After passing the Texas Bar exam, Abbott entered private legal practice.
 His political career began in 1993 with a three-year term as a trial judge on the 129th District Court.
 In 1995, then-Gov. George W. Bush appointed him to the Texas Supreme Court.
 He was re-elected twice, in 1996 for a two-year term, and in 1998 for a six-year term.

-As state attorney general, Abbott has built a reputation as a staunch conservative and an aggressive litigator.
+As state attorney general, Abbott built a reputation as a staunch conservative and an aggressive litigator.
 In March 2005, he appeared before the U.S. Supreme Court in the case of Van Orden v.
 Perry, arguing that a monument to the Ten Commandments on the north grounds of the state Capitol should be allowed to remain in place.
 The justices ruled in his favor in a 5-4 vote.
-Later that year, Abbott sued Sony/BMG on behalf of Texas — the first state to file — for installing copy-protection measures on some of its compact discs, which left consumers’ computers open to spyware.
+Later that year, Abbott sued Sony/BMG on behalf of Texas — the first state to file suit — for installing copy-protection measures on some of its compact discs, which left consumers’ computers open to spyware.

-At the state level, Abbott has made the protection of children a priority, going after deadbeat parents for child support and setting up a cyber crimes unit with an emphasis on child pornography.
-He has also been vigorous in prosecuting businesses for deceptive practices and price-gouging.
+At the state level, Abbott made the protection of children a priority, going after deadbeat parents for child support and setting up a cyber crimes unit with an emphasis on child pornography.
+He was also vigorous in prosecuting businesses for deceptive practices and price-gouging.
 He has been an outspoken proponent of tort reform, which, in light of his own personal injury case, has raised accusations of hypocrisy.
 It’s a charge Abbott rejects, saying he’s against frivolous lawsuits and that he would still be able to pursue his own remedies under current law.